Disjoint edges in geometric graphs: Introduction

 \begin{problem} For positive integers \(n\) and \(e\), determine the smallest number \(dj(n,e)\) such that for any geometric graph \(G \) with \(n\) vertices and \(e\) edges, we have \(|DJ(G)|\geq dj(n,e)\). \end{problem}

-In the current paper, we solve these problems for \textit{locally convex graphs}.
-To define these graphs, recall that the \textit{neighborhood} \(N(v)\) of a vertex \(v\in V(G)\) is the set of vertices adjacent to \( v \).
-A vertex is called \textit{convex} if it lies outside of the convex hull of its neighborhood.
-A locally convex graph is a geometric graph such that any of its vertices is convex.
-Clearly, any convex graph is locally convex as well.
+In particular, we study these problems for \textit{pointed graphs}.
+To define these graphs, recall that the \textit{neighbourhood} \(N(v)\) of a vertex \(v\in V(G)\) is the set of vertices adjacent to~\( v \).
+A vertex is called \textit{pointed} if it lies outside of the convex hull of its neighbourhood, otherwise, it is called \textit{cyclic}.
+A \textit{pointed graph} is a geometric graph such that any of its vertices is pointed; see Figure~\ref{figure: mathcal L and mathcal R}, where a pointed graph is drawn.
+Clearly, any convex graph is pointed as well.